opencog/sensory/DesignNotes-J.md

 AtomSpace.
 It might not be clear that some given execution path results in recursion.

-XXX There muight be a bug in the implementation of `DefinedProceedure` It's not obvious that a call A->B->C->A works "as expected".

 So a `LooperLink` gives bounded loop execution.
 Is it worth implementing right now?
 There's no obvious pressing need for it, so no.